DajeRoma/clicc-1/Readme.md

 # The Docker Orchestration Tools

-Docker provides its own set of orchestration tools that are tightly integrated with the Docker-Hub - a public/private registry where you can store your repositories and acess those belonging to others - as well as with the various partner service described previously as being part of the Docker ecosystem.

-The docker orchestration toolset' four key components are each described separately below.
+Docker provides its own set of orchestration tools that are tightly integrated with the Docker-Hub - a public/private registry where you can store your repositories and acess those belonging to others - as well as with the various partner services described previously as being part of the Docker ecosystem.
+The docker orchestration toolset's four key components are each described separately below.

 ## ````docker-machine````